oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Trimmomatic performs a variety of useful trimming tasks for illumina  paired-end and single ended data.The selection of trimming steps and their associated  parameters are supplied on the command line.

-**URL**
+**More Information**

 http://www.usadellab.org/cms/?page=trimmomatic